LL.M. Admissions FAQ

 Financial aid is not applied for or determined until after admission.
-At that time, a financial aid form is completed.
+At that time, a financial aid application form is completed.
 Financial aid is available to all admitted applicants and is based on need.
 Learn more about your options for financial aid.

 Must I take any exams such as the LSAT, GRE, or TOEFL?

 The LSAT and GRE are not required.
 The TOEFL is required unless your undergraduate education or first law degree was completed in the United States, UK, Australia, New Zealand, Ireland, or Canada (in English medium of instruction schools).
 Applicants who have at least a 4-year degree from the US or the countries listed above may request a waiver of the TOEFL.
 More about the TOEFL...

 What code numbers do I indicate so Yale Law School may receive my TOEFL report?